orangesamus/RocketPoolRapidResearchIncubator/RocketPoolRoadmap.md

 <sup>\*</sup>With sublinear bonding, Forced Exits are critical to protect against loss scenarios associated with MEV theft and abandonment

 <sup>†</sup>EIP-7002 is required for Forced Exits.
-EIP-7002 is tentatively planned for integration in the "Pectra" Ethereum Upgrade which is tentatively scheduled for ~Q4 2024
+EIP-7002 is tentatively planned for inclusion in the "Pectra" Ethereum Upgrade which is tentatively scheduled for ~Q4 2024

 <sup>‡</sup>As we increase leverage by allowing sublinear bonding, it becomes more important to protect rETH from underperforming NO's